 Explain how the standardized tax amount works:

 This approach uses the actual taxes that are paid (but not taxes withheld on a pay stub).
-It is a more accurate approach.
-Illinois lawyers generally use this approach.
-They do so because it is fairer to each party.
+It’s far more accurate.
+And Illinois lawyers use this approach because it’s fairer to each party.
 It considers all relevant tax attributes.
 This includes:

 - Each parent’s filing status;